-There are several winter activities that do not require a permit.
-Some parking areas may have limited to no access during certain snow conditions.
-Snowshoe sites identified in the Winter Recreation Guide (PDF) have designated trails and plowed parking areas.
 Note that snowshoeing, winter hiking, and dogs are NOT allowed on designated cross-country ski trails when snow is present even if they have not yet been groomed.
 Skiers can set their own track even if there is minimal snow cover and other activities on the trails will degrade the trail for ski permit holders.

 We offer several winter activities that do not require a permit.
 Some parking areas may have limited to no access during certain snow conditions, view our Plowed Winter Parking webpage for more information.

 Cross-country Skiing on a Groomed Trail

 A daily or annual permit is required for winter activities on this list.